mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 }
 ```

-#### Horizontal scroll
+### Horizontal scroll

-We have a somewhat complex layout -- scrollable items inside a scrollable item; we can't just set `:::qml focus: true` here if we want the navigation to only scroll the current collection's row but also the whole collection axis.
+We have a somewhat complex layout -- scrollable items inside a scrollable item; we can't just set `focus: true` here, since that'd mean we set it for *each* row, and end up with scrolling one we don't want.
 Hovewer, every `ListView` has select-next and select-previous function we can use (`incrementCurrentIndex()`, `decrementCurrentIndex()`), and the currently selected item can be accessed through `currentItem`.

 In this case, the `currentItem` of `collectionAxis` will be the `Item` element inside `collectionAxisDelegate`: